BAS Main Index

 Provisional individual ozone values for Vernadsky in 1971/72 , 1972/73 , 1973/74 , 1974/75 , 1975/76 , 1976/77 , 1977/78 , 1978/79 , 1979/80 , 1980/81 , 1981/82 , 1982/83 , 1983/84 , 1984/85 using Dobson 73.

-Provisional monthly minimum ozone values for Faraday/Vernadsky between 1972 and 2018 April and Halley between 1956 and 2019 September.
+Provisional monthly minimum ozone values for Faraday/Vernadsky between 1972 and 2025 January and Halley between 1956 and 2026 February, augmented with satellite estimates.

 Mean daily ozone values for the period 1957 - 1972 for Faraday and Halley.
 [NB: not corrected to Bass-Paur]